For Black Union Soldiers, A Musical Tour of Duty

 Rosslyn's hills were alive with the sound of Civil War music 150 years ago.

-By the end of the Civil War, African-American soldiers accounted for 10 percent of the Union Army, according to U.S. National Archives records.
-They held combat roles in artillery and infantry but also performed support functions as carpenters, cooks, laborers, scouts and spies.
+By the end of the Civil War, African American soldiers accounted for 10 percent of the Union Army, according to U.S. National Archives records.
+They held combat roles in artillery and infantry, and also performed support functions as carpenters, cooks, laborers, scouts and spies.

 And musicians—such as the members of the 107th U.S. Colored Infantry Band, seen here 150 years ago outside a barracks at Fort Corcoran, a wood-and-earthwork fortification built in 1861 to protect the southern end of the Aqueduct Bridge (a precursor to the Key Bridge) in the area we now know as Rosslyn.